Call for Papers

 The public availability of the tool and its internal details, its usefulness for other researchers, the measures taken to simplify its installation and use, and the availability of documentation about it should be clearly discussed in the paper.
 Both long papers, for complete descriptions of mature tools and/or use cases, and short papers, for summaries of promising use cases and tools, will be accepted.
 The papers will be reviewed both on their academic merits, and on the specific usefulness of the tools, and the experiences described, for the whole MSR community.

-All research papers, including those describing practical experiences or tools, will face the same level of review and scrutiny.
+All technical papers, including those describing practical experiences or tools, will face the same level of review and scrutiny.
 To take their peculiarities into account, if you consider a paper qualifies as practice or tool paper, specify that using the corresponding option when submitting.
-Submissions should follow ACM formatting guidelines and should be submitted using the EasyChair link.
+Submissions should follow ACM formatting guidelines.
+Papers submitted for consideration should not have been published elsewhere and should not be under review or submitted for review elsewhere for the duration of consideration.
+ACM plagiarism policies and procedures shall be followed for cases of double submission.

 MSR 2018 will conduct double-blind reviewing.
 All submissions should not reveal the identity of the authors in any way.
 Authors should leave out author names and affiliations from the body of their submission.
 They should also ensure that any citations to related work by themselves are written in the third person, that is, “the prior work of XYZ” as opposed to “our prior work”.
 Authors having further questions on double-blind reviewing are encouraged to contact the Program Co-Chairs by email.